ash-project/ash/documentation/topics/actions.md

 Ash has 5 action types `:read`, `:create`, `:update`, `:destroy` and `:action`.
 The purpose of these action types is to provide expectations about what is required to run those actions, and what is returned from them.

-### Basic Actions
+### Generic Actions

 The `:action` type is a special type of action that can do essentially whatever you want.
-We refer to it as a "basic" action, because there are no special rules about how it works, and minimal structure surrounding it.
+We refer to it as a "generic" action, because there are no special rules about how it works, and minimal structure surrounding it.
-A basic action takes arguments and returns a value.
-The struct used for building input for a basic action is `Ash.ActionInput`.
+A generic action takes arguments and returns a value.
+The struct used for building input for a generic action is `Ash.ActionInput`.
 Most of this document we will focus on the four main action types.

 ### Create/Read/Update/Destroy